seng637-Winter/seng637-a5-CA-Proc/Assignment5-Team-5.md

 # Assessment Using Reliability Growth Testing

 ### Tool Choice
-For reliability Growth Testing, we ended up using CASRE to analyze the failure data.
-Of all of the tools that we attempted to use, it was the only one which we were able to make work (with great difficulty, given the poor documentation).
+For reliability Growth Testing, we ended up using CASRE to analyze the trends in the failure data.
+Of the tools that we attempted to use for this purpose, it was the only one which we were able to make work.
 CASRE required us to install DOSBOX, install and run it in compatibility mode for Windows 3.0.
 We ended up converting the failure data into a .DAT file using the format included in the CASRE documentation, and it is included in the github repository as Failures.DAT

 The SRTAT tool that was included in the assignment was able to run after considerable troubleshooting of the java classpath, but when we attempted to use the software on the failure data, most of the models threw internal java errors and/or crashed the program.
 It also failed to include any usable documentation for setting up the data input files necessary to run them.